 The chief benefit of a line chart is its simplicity.
 A line chart offers a visually easy way to grasp changes in numerical value over time.
 Below is a line chart of the EUR/USD using the daily close for each data point.
 Without adding any other indicator, your eye immediately sees a broad uptrend.

 The chief virtue is also the chief drawback.
 A line chart lacks detail and nuance.
-You get an impression of trend in a glance, but you do not get a “feel” for how the trend was constructed.
-The line chart shown here could have been assembled out of a series of days on which the high-low range was the same or nearly the same, or out of a series of days on which the high-low range was very wide on only a fraction of the days and very small on the majority of them.
+You get an impression of a trend at a glance, but you do not get a “feel” for how the trend was constructed.
+The line chart shown here could have been assembled out of a series of days on which the high-low range was the same or nearly the same or out of a series of days on which the high-low range was very wide on only a fraction of the days and very small on the majority of them.